vegaprotocol/research/problems/blockchain-self-governance.md

 - The reward scheme: how are validators paied in a way that keeps them motivated to do their job, without increasing the transaction cost or motivating validators to be too big or too small ?
-How can we avoid validators to do a good job and not try to get away getting paied for the minimum work possible ?
+How can we avoid validators to do a good job and not try to get away getting paid for the minimum work possible? (see also: [#12](problems/beyond-proof-of-stake.md)
 - Validator Membership: How can we keep a validator set of validators that have sufficient performance, are well distributed, and can't end up having a monopoly that can dictate prices ?
 - Code updates: When and how is the implementation changed in a way that there is no single entity